 After surf wetsuit care

 Taking care of your wetsuit as by the manufacturer’s instructions will make your wetsuit last much longer.
 A few basic things to remember: Rinse your wetsuit after use, don’t use chemicals, don’t dry your wetsuit in direct sunlight to avoid ozone and UV damage to the neoprene.
-Don’t machine wash, iron or tumble dry.
-Avoid chlorine and store your wetsuit on a suitable wide-shouldered hanger, or folded in half while drying.
+Don’t machine wash, iron or tumble dry your wetsuit.
+Avoid chlorine and store your wetsuit on a suitable wide-shouldered hanger, or folded over the waist eve drying.
 Only store your wetsuit in a closet or cupboard when completely dry on both sides.

 Changing into your wetsuit

-We all know the feeling, you are so stoked to get into the water.
-While rushing into your wetsuit, you are pulling on your arms like a crazy person.
+We all know the feeling, you are too stoked to get into the water.
+While rushing into your wetsuit, you are pulling on your arms hard.
 You accidentally stick your nails into the neoprene.
 You jump on your suit on the tar trying to squeeze in.
 Sometimes it’s easy to forget to look after your wetsuit the way you should.
 However, if you take good care of your wetsuit, it might last you a lifetime.

 Getting out of your wetsuit

-The same story applies when taking your wetsuit off.
-Avoid using your fingernails on the neoprene, it can damage the skin, especially when your wetsuit has a single lined chest and back panel.
+The same applies when taking your wetsuit off.
+Avoid using your fingernails on the neoprene, it can damage the skin and lining, especially when your wetsuit has a single lined chest and back panel.
 If you struggle to get your feet through the openings, try putting a plastic bag around your feet.
 You will slide in with ease.
 Use a wetsuit bag or bucket to stand in when getting changed, to avoid scraping your wetsuit on the parking lot’s surface.

 Rinse your wetsuit with fresh water